How to Build Emotional Resilience Instead of Making New Year’s ResolutionsReading Time: 8 minutes

-For young adults who have lost jobs this year, been forced to return to their family homes, or postponed moves or college, developing resilience is more important than accomplishing goals.
-In fact, measuring our worth by what we achieve and how many items we can check off our list won’t support mental health or life satisfaction in the long run.
-That’s because New Year’s resolutions are typically based on our idea of what will make us more likable or impressive, rather than what really matters to us.
+Why focus on emotional resilience instead of accomplishments?
+Because measuring our worth by what we achieve and how many items we can check off our list won’t support mental health or life satisfaction in the long run.
+New Year’s resolutions are typically based on our idea of what will make us more likable or impressive, rather than what really matters to us.

-Ultimately, when we resolve to “do better” by making a resolution, we confirm the message that we’re not good enough right now.
 What would it feel like to stop striving toward goals and start embracing everything you already are?
-That’s the first step to build resilience and the well-being that resilience creates.
+That’s the first step to build emotional resiliency and the well-being that resilience creates.

 Why Resolutions Don’t Work